-The Policy shall apply whenever the Company executes orders on behalf of its clients via the STP/ECN model.
-The Principal may act as counterparty to the trade executed on behalf of a client.
-Despite the fact that The Company takes all sufficient steps to obtain the best possible result for its clients it does not guarantee that when executing a transaction, the client's price will be more favorable than one which might be available elsewhere.
+This Policy shall apply whenever the Principal executes orders on behalf of its clients via the STP/ECN model.
+The Principal will act as counterparty to the trade executed on behalf of a client.
+Despite the fact that the Principal takes all sufficient steps to obtain the best possible result for its clients, it does not guarantee that when executing a transaction, the client's price will be more favorable than one which might be available elsewhere.

-The Policy applies to "retail" and "professional" clients only while "eligible counterparties" are in no need for protection by these rules.
+This Policy applies to clients only while "eligible counterparties" are in no need for protection by these rules.